 Risk Effects Mitigation Inflation and Reduced impact of project.
 Review objectives and outcomes to construction costs Impacts upon objectives and reflect costs.
-Cost consultants involved continue to rise and outputs. in key projects to inform decisions. material shortages Lack of knowledge and Inconsistent approach to carbon "Moray" standards and process being understanding of carbon calculations throughout projects developed by Strategic Planning and targets to be achieved and in particular the housing Development section in Moray Council, proposals do not achieve level of innovation aspired to. procedure, minimum requirements and principles to be adhered to.
-South Street, Elgin- funding gap not met through Levelling Up Insufficient funding to achieve the comprehensive redevelopment proposed.
-Re-scope project and remove elements, seek other external funding sources or increase contribution from the Housing Fund application Mix Delivery project.
+Cost consultants involved continue to rise and outputs. in key projects to inform decisions. material shortages Lack of knowledge and Inconsistent approach to carbon "Moray" standards and process being understanding of carbon calculations throughout projects developed by Strategic Planning and targets to be achieved and in particular the housing Development section in Moray Council, proposals do not achieve level of procedure, minimum requirements and innovation aspired to. principles to be adhered to.

+South Street, Elgin- Insufficient funding to achieve the Re-scope project and remove elements, funding gap not met comprehensive redevelopment seek other external funding sources or through Levelling Up proposed. increase contribution from the Housing Fund application Mix Delivery project.